Project 25: Introduction

-P25-compliant systems are being increasingly adopted and deployed.
+P25-compliant systems are being increasingly adopted and deployed throughout the United States, as well as other countries.
 Radios can communicate in analog mode with legacy radios, and in either digital or analog mode with other P25 radios.
 Additionally, the deployment of P25-compliant systems will allow for a high degree of equipment interoperability and compatibility.

 P25 standards use the proprietary Improved Multi-Band Excitation (IMBE) and Advanced Multi-Band Excitation (AMBE+2) voice codecs which were designed by Digital Voice Systems, Inc. to encode/decode the analog audio signals.
 It is rumored that the licensing cost for the voice-codecs that are used in P25 standard devices is the main reason that the cost of P25 compatible devices is so high.

 P25 may be used in "talk around" mode without any intervening equipment between two radios, in conventional mode where two radios communicate through a repeater or base station without trunking or in a trunked mode where traffic is automatically assigned to one or more voice channels by a Repeater or Base Station.

 The protocol supports the use of Data Encryption Standard (DES) encryption (56 bit), 2-key Triple-DES encryption, three-key Triple-DES encryption, Advanced Encryption Standard (AES) encryption at up to 256 bits keylength, RC4 (40 bits, sold by Motorola as Advanced Digital Privacy), or no encryption.

+The RC4 Advanced Digital Privacy can withstand casual attackers.
+It is supposed to offer 40-bit security, where an attacker must test the 2 to the power of 40 possible keys to find the right one.
+This level of encryption offers no real protection and there is software that allows you to find the key.